kytulendu/rra-krr/rrowl.md

 **Aliases:** Rrowl (Roughly translate from Old Rra-krr to English as “vengeance/retribution”), Scrawny-Little-One (birth name), Second-Telepath-of-Skarrowl-Clan (profession name), Incarnation of The Fanged God, The Fanged One, Lord of the Forest/Lord of the Savannah

-**Race:** Formerly a Rra-krr or Smilodon as called by Human.
+**Race:** Formerly a Rra-krr or Smilodon (as called by Human).
 Now, some-kind-of-eldritch-shape-shifter.

 **Gender:** N/A. Appear as a male in Rra-krr form and feral form, male personality.

 **Age:** Appear as an adult in Rra-krr form.
+His appearance did not age since the day of The Hidden Temple Incident.

 **Birthdate:** 14 of M'krrow 15017 (date is based 8) or in Earth's date, 12 October 2326.